Kellerman81/go_media_downloader/README.md

 Currently seen:
 Constanly in use - between 30MB-150MB
-Swap Memory: Default ~300-600MB - on file move the complete file size so for a 8GB file expect also this much!
+Swap Memory: Default ~300-600MB - on a file move action the swap memory will grow to at least the complete file size - so for a 8GB file expect also this much!

-## Trakt Authorize

-- Create a Application within Trakt: https://trakt.tv/oauth/applications
-- Write down ClientID and Secret
-- Open : http://{server}:{port}/api/trakt/auhorize?apikey={apikey}  to get a url to open
-- Open Url in Browser
-- Open : http://{server}:{port}/api/trakt/token/{code}?apikey={apikey}  to get the token and save it - the code is in the url from the step above
-- Best Practice restart App - You need to do this only once every 3 month if the expiry is reached

 ## Get started